Image De-raining Using a Conditional Generative Adversarial Network: Experiments and Results

 The following measures are used to evaluate the performance of different methods: Peak Signal to Noise Ratio (PSNR), Structural Similarity Index (SSIM) \cite{ssim}, Universal Quality Index (UQI) \cite{UIQ} and Visual Information Fidelity (VIF) \cite{VIF}.
 Similar to previous methods \cite{rain_2016_gmm}, all of these quantitative measures are calculated using the luminance channel.
 Since we do not have ground truth reference images for the real dataset, the performance of the proposed and other methods on the real dataset is evaluated visually.

-\subsection{Model details and parameters}
+\subsection{Model Details and Parameters}

 The entire network is trained on a Nvidia Titan-X GPU using the torch framework\cite{torch}.
-We used a batch size of 7 and number of training iterations of 100k.
+We used a batch size of 1 and number of training iterations of 100k.
 Adam algorithm \cite{adam_opt} with a learning rate of $2\times10^{-3}$ is used.
 During training, we set $\lambda_a=6.6\times10^{-3}$ and $\lambda_p=1$.
-We set $K=64$ and $K_2=48$ for the proposed generator and discriminator.
-All the convolutional and deconvolutional layers in generator $G$ are composed of kernels of size 3$\times$3 with a stride 1 and zero-padding by 1.
-All convolutional and deconvolutional layers in the first three layers of the discriminator ($D$) are composed of kernels of size 4$\times$4 with a stride 2 and zero-padding by 1.
-The last two layers in $D$ are composed of kernels of size 4$\times$4 with a stride 1 and zero-padding by 1.
+All the parameters are set via cross-validation.
+A low value for $\lambda_a$ is used so as to ensure that the adversarial loss does not dominate the other losses.

-\subsection{Comparison with baseline configurations}
+\subsection{Comparison with Baseline Configurations}